mrchrisneal/DashPad/docs/architecture.md

 ### Data Sources

 The API supports multiple data sources with automatic fallback:

 - **Direct**: Reads directly from `/proc`, `/sys`, and log files
 - **Netdata**: Queries the Netdata API if available
-- **Cache**: Returns cached data if sources are temporarily unavailable

 ### Multi-Server Architecture